astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/galcat_analysis/basic_examples/velocity_statistics/galaxy_catalog_analysis_tutorial7.rst

 Let's start out by generating a mock galaxy catalog into an N-body simulation in the usual way.
-Here we'll assume you have the z=0 rockstar halos for the multidark simulation, which we use to make sure we have enough BCGs.
+Here we'll assume you have the z=0 rockstar halos for the bolshoi simulation, as this is the default halo catalog.

 .. code:: python